Jeweleni/Jeweleni/README.md

-- 👋 Hi, I’m @Jeweleni.
-Pronouns are She/Her
+- 👋 Hi, my name is Jewel.
-- 👀 I’m interested in frontend development
-- 🌱 I’m currently learning react, vue and many more
+- 👀 I’m a frontend developer.
+My focus is on building and optimizing user-focused websites and apps for clients with diverse business objectives.
+- I have an exceptional organizational, problem-solving and communication skills, I thrive in collaborative environments where I can effectively contribute to project success.
+- I am a highly adaptable learner, continuously improving my abilities and taking on new challenges one problem at a time.
-- 💞️ I’m looking to collaborate on responsive web pages and apps
+-  I’m looking to collaborate on responsive web pages and apps
-- 📫 How to reach me - jeweleni@gmail.com
+-  You can reach me - jeweleni@gmail.com

 <!---
 Jeweleni/Jeweleni is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.